What should I wear?

 What about children?

-We welcome children to our services, particularly our Morning Worship at 10.45am when all ages are provided for, with a crèche and Junior Church groups.
+We welcome children to our services, particularly our Morning Worship at 10.45am when all ages are provided for, with a crèche and All SAints Kids (ASK) groups.

 New to All Saints?